Measure Complex Spaces with Millimeter Precision

 What Scanning Captures That Photos Cannot

-After scanning is completed at your Hilliard site, the individual scans are aligned using overlapping common points, to produce a comprehensive point cloud.
+After scanning is completed at your Jacksonville site, the individual scans are aligned using overlapping common points, to produce a comprehensive point cloud.
 Once the point cloud is registered together, the data set can then be geo referenced by identifying ground control points within the point cloud data.
 The data can be viewed, measured, and modeled to produce accurate measurements for construction estimation and quality control verification.

 You will notice that walls, pipes, beams, and other features are captured with enough detail to measure clearances, angles, and offsets without returning to the site.
 The point cloud serves as a digital record that can be referenced throughout design, fabrication, and construction phases.
 Color data from an integrated camera can be overlaid onto the scan for visual context.